rwth-iat/aas_repository_server/README.md

    Replace "policy.rego" with the actual name of your policy file.
    - Start your AAS Repository Server as you normally would.

-5. **Access Control in Routes**:
-   - In each route of the AAS repository server, apply access control checks before processing requests.
-   - Retrieve user roles from the authentication token.
-   - Send the user roles and other relevant information to OPA for policy evaluation.
-   - Implement error handling for denied requests.

 ## Security Submodel

 - A Security Submodel is automatically added to each new AAS.
-- The Security Submodel contains access control rules for the AAS, its submodels, and specific actions.
+- The Security Submodel contains access control rules for the AAS, its submodels.

 ## Dependencies